 All instructional faculty members are welcome to apply, including adjunct faculty and full-time staff who also serve as adjuncts (provided your staff supervisor approves of your participation and consequent leave or absence from your regular duties).
 Preference will be given to faculty preparing for a major review (tenure or promotion), new faculty establishing a writing program and faculty in transition.
 If a faculty member has a collaborator on campus, both may apply separately, or one may apply and invite their collaborator to join them for a portion of the retreat.

 To participate in the Faculty Writer’s Retreat, applicants must first complete this online form.
-The next retreat is scheduled for Dec.
-12–13 and Dec.
-16–18, 2019.
-The deadline to apply is noon on Monday, Nov.
-25. Visit the Office of the Provost and Academic Affairs website for additional details.
-Applicants will be notified of their acceptance in early December.
+The next retreat is scheduled for March 16–20, 2020, and applicants have the option of participating for two days, three days or five days (all options begin on March 16).
+The deadline to apply is noon on Friday, Feb.
+28. Visit the Office of the Provost and Academic Affairs website for additional details.